vertis/vertis-io/_posts/2020-12-24-spaces-coworking-and-the-pandemic.md

 I resolved that subject to restrictions, I would use the remaining membership.
 It was that or let IWG get away with ~£2000.

-Without a decent home office space, one needs a co-working desk or a private office.
+Without a decent home office space, one needs a coworking desk or a private office.
 AirBnBs almost never have decent workspaces.

 Fast forward to late December and we're at the point where they've taken the last payment.
 I'm expecting a message from someone any day in January offering me some sort of offer if I'll renew my contract.
 I pity the salesperson tasked with talking with me about it.
 They won't even do that.
 They'll work out that I'm a lost cause.
 While my membership might have been salvageable in June it is now long beyond repair.

 Had this been a different year I would have come to the end of the year and been happy with what I'd purchased.
-The co-working offered by Spaces is very uniform and meets my needs quite well.
+The coworking offered by Spaces is very uniform and meets my needs quite well.

 There are limitations.
 Some of the centres couldn't fit another person if they tried (pre-covid).
 The best places to sit are a race.
 Having to wait while the receptionist jots down your membership number.
 There is a QR code in the app which I have never seen used.
 The app itself is slow.